Back

 Energy-efficient Refurbishment

 Energy-related refurbishment to enhance energy efficiency is a cornerstone of Vonovia’s climate pathway.
 Utilizing our in-house developed Decarbonization Tool (DCT), we create individualized energy refurbishment and energy concept plans for each building.
 Our focus on improving energy efficiency includes various measures such as insulating facades, cellar ceilings, and attics, as well as replacing windows.
-In 2023, we achieved an overall refurbishment rate of 1.2%.
 We leverage public-sector subsidy programs for many of these refurbishment initiatives to minimize costs for our tenants, notably including federal subsidies for energy-efficient buildings (BEG).

 We are also advocating for transparency regarding environmental impacts throughout the entire lifecycle of materials and products used in energy refurbishments.
 Through a comprehensive analysis of historical purchasing data, we calculated the carbon footprint associated with the materials and services utilized, identifying significant hotspots.
 They are particularly related to windows, insulation materials, and heating systems.
 The next phase involves integrating these calculations into our data systems.